xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_finanzdaten/FinancialServices_Customer_Loyalty_Program.md

 ## 6. Create table for Customer Reward Levels

 Create table that groups the customers by how much they spend from the enriched_purchases stream.
+- creating a new materialized table view with a corresponding new Kafka sink topic (`sales_totals`) from `enriched_purchases` source topic
 ```
 CREATE TABLE sales_totals AS
   SELECT